-CNH Capital Canada Receivables Trust (the "Trust") was established by the Computershare Trust Company of Canada (formerly The Canada Trust Company), as Issuer Trustee (the "Issuer Trustee"), under the laws of the Province of Ontario by Declaration of Trust dated September 11, 2000.
-BNY Trust Company of Canada is the Indenture Trustee, with its principal office at 320 Bay Street, Eleventh Floor, Toronto, Ontario, M5H 4A6.
+CNH Capital Canada Receivables Trust (the "Trust") was established by the Computershare Trust Company of Canada (formerly, The Canada Trust Company), as Issuer Trustee (the "Issuer Trustee"), under the laws of the Province of Ontario by Declaration of Trust dated September 11, 2000.
+BNY Trust Company of Canada is the Indenture Trustee, with its principal office at 1 York Street, 6th Floor, Toronto, Ontario M5J 0B6.

-The Trust's activities are limited to the securing and administration of retail instalment contracts originated by CNH Industrial Capital Canada to finance the purchase of new or used agricultural or construction equipment.
+The Trust's activities are limited to the securing and administration of retail installment contracts originated by CNH Industrial Capital Canada Ltd. ("CNH Industrial Capital Canada", "Administrator", "Servicer" or "Seller") to finance the purchase of new or used agricultural or construction equipment.
 The Trust issues asset-backed notes ("Notes") and subordinated loans in Series ("Series") with varying terms to finance the acquisition of the receivables and uses collections on the receivables to pay its obligations.

 Pursuant to the Administration Agreement between the Issuer Trustee and the Administrator, and the Sale and Servicing Agreement between the Issuer Trustee and the Servicer, CNH Industrial Capital Canada carries out certain administrative and management activities for and on behalf of the Trust, including the administration, servicing, and collection of the receivables.
-The Trust pays a nominal fee to CNH Industrial Capital Canada for the performance of the activities and fulfilment of its responsibilities under the Administration Agreement.
+The Trust pays a nominal fee to CNH Industrial Capital Canada for the performance of the activities and fulfillment of its responsibilities under the Administration Agreement.
 No fee is payable by the Trust to CNH Industrial Capital Canada for the servicing activities since the receivables are sold to the Trust on a fully serviced basis.
 The Trust has no employees.